deadlydog/deadlydog.github.io/_posts/2020-11-08-Customize-git-config-based-on-the-repository-path.md

   email = DanielSchroeder@Work.com
 ```

-In git if you define the same settings twice, whichever one was defined last would win and be used, so in this case git would mark the commits as being created by "Daniel Schroeder", not "deadlydog".
+In Git if you define the same settings twice, whichever one was defined last would win and be used, so in this case Git would mark the commits as being created by "Daniel Schroeder", not "deadlydog".

 You can typically find your global .gitconfig file in your user directory.
 e.g. "C:\Users\Dan.Schroeder\\.gitconfig"

-## Using git conditional includes
+## Using Git conditional includes

 The last piece of the puzzle is to only include that external configuration file if it's actually a work project, not a personal project.